ApogeeIntegration/Tableau-Utilities/storyBuilder/README.md

 # Story Builder Utility

-Script for transferring PowerPoint slides into Tableau Story presentation.
+Script for transferring PowerPoint slides into a Tableau Story presentation.

 ## Images to Tableau Python Script